What is Coarse Aggregate finish?

 Surely, this method should start immediately after concrete has been poured within 3 days to get the desired aggregate exposure.
 As a result, course aggregate occurs in 3 sizes: large, medium, and small.
 Also, with a full aggregate exposure, you should see all the rocks on the surface.

 Lastly, coarse agglomerate or exposed aggregate finish is a popular choice in residential, retail, and dining areas for its unique decorative and stylish look.
 On top of that, it is the most expensive technique, as more labor is involved and needs heavier grinding.

 Now, which of these three is more budget-friendly?
 Concrete Polishing basic costs anywhere from $3 to $6 square foot.
 Class B is a higher price range and more expensive than Class A.

-Cream Polishing is not expensive.
-You should expect a larger budget of exposed stones polished finish to its higher labor costs.
+Finally, it would be best if you also considered that cream polishing is not expensive.
+Thus, you should expect a larger budget of exposed stones polished finish to its higher labor costs.

-Fine Agglomerate surface polishing pricing starts at $4-5 per sqft.
-An exposed aggregate finish from $8-10 per sqft.
-The pricing will depend on the appearance, concrete quality, location, and size.
+To sum up, fine agglomerate surface polishing pricing starts at $4-5 per sqft.
+Therefore, an exposed aggregate finish from $8-10 per sqft.
+Lastly, the pricing will depend on the appearance, concrete quality, location, and size.

-Includes the elimination of the medium aggregate surface exposure level and the approximate surface cuts depths for all classes.
+The elimination of the medium aggregate surface exposure level and the approximate surface cut depths for all classes.
 New classes with more exact percentage ranges are used to measure exposed aggregate.

 Please fill in the Form if you’re require a Free Estimate.